 19+ only.
 Additional terms & conditions may apply.

-Fortunately, there aren’t many strings attached with PointsBet Sportsbook.
-All you have to do is use the free bets within 30 days of making your account or they will expire.
-Even better, PointsBet allows you to split your credit across multiple free bets: a major plus considering that most other operators don’t allow this flexibility.
+There aren’t many strings attached with PointsBet Ontario Sportsbook.
+Site credit for a new user must be used within 30 days of distribution or it will expire.
+Even better, PointsBet allows you to split your credit across multiple bets – a major plus considering many operators don’t allow this flexibility.

-All in all, PointsBet’s opening bonus is very generous and a great way to try out the sportsbook before spending too much cash or deciding to make it your main platform.
+All in all, PointsBet’s features for new users is very generous and a great way to try out the sportsbook before spending too much cash or deciding to make it your main platform.

-But aside from the opening bonus, PointsBet also has a specialized promotion page that’s usually chock-full of new offers for both beginner and experienced sports bettors.
-You can sort the bonus offers into categories, break them up by sport or type of offer, and more.
+PointsBet also has a special offer page that’s usually chock-full of options for both beginner and experienced sports bettors.
+You can sort these offers into categories, break them up by sport or type, and more.

 Any good sportsbook should have quality odds derived from official league data sources.
-Fortunately, PointsBet qualifies because it provides excellent odds for both its standard bets and its proprietary PointsBetting system.
+Fortunately, PointsBet qualifies because it provides excellent odds for standard bets.